elston-jja/SparkNight2/README.md

-# Cpt and other files

-Grade 11 CPT

-GOAL:

-To create a python program using all knowledge learned throughout the course
+# Creates the level Design